 It's important that you choose a helmet that is specifically made for the activity you're going to use it for.
 For example, cycling helmets are single-use helmets: they are designed to withstand a single intense blow to the head and should not be used again after impact occurs.
 Football, lacrosse and hockey helmets, on the other hand, are designed to withstand many small blows.

 Another thing to avoid are add-on helmet devices such as external soft covers and internal shock reducers.
-Sports helmets are tested and certified by NOCSAE and already include all of the materials necessary to reduce the risk of a head injury.
+Sports helmets are tested and certified by NOCSAE (national operating committee on standards for athletic equipment) and already include all of the materials necessary to reduce the risk of a head injury.
 After-market products or alterations made to a helmet made after testing voids NOCSAE certification and should not be used.